Content (not salary) influences job satisfaction

 Aquent presents large-scale Career & Motivation Report: ‘What Do Digital, Creative and Marketing Talent Want?’

 Salary is the most important and most confusing factor in the hiring process of digital, creative and marketing talent.
 When considering an opportunity, talent consider salary their top priority.
 However once started in a role, more value is placed on the content of their work.
 This is the conclusion of a large-scale Career & Motivation Study carried out amongst 899 digital, creative, and marketing talent and hiring managers.
-The complete report is available at here.

 Salary or Content.
 What do Talent want?

 Salary is a confusing factor in the hiring process, both for hiring managers and talent.
 It remains the key driver for talent when it comes down to deciding whether or not to accept a role.
 However, at the end of the day it’s not money that influences job satisfaction but the content of the role: 72% of the talent indicate that the job itself determines how happy they are versus salary (56%).
 Interestingly, 75% of the hiring managers think that salary and financial benefits are the most important job satisfaction aspect for talent.
 Only 15% of the talent indicate that work is just a job or to make a living.
 85% of digital, creative and marketing talent say their work gives them a sense of personal (73%) and social (12%) achievement.

 When asked what talent and hiring managers would like to improve, they are aligned on the importance of financial drivers (55%).
 The mismatch however lies with the emphasis talent place on the content of the role (72%), followed by responsibilities and recognition (both 50%).
 Hiring managers however have future prospects (52%), impact (37%) and recognition (35%) on their radar as key motivation points.

 Professional development is a worthwhile investment